-- The right to be accompanied by an Advisor.
-(See Explanation of Important Aspects of the Student Conduct Process—Advisors.)
+4. The right to be accompanied by an advisor.

-- For the referred student, a written statement of the possible sanctions that may be imposed.
+5. For the complainant(s) and referred student(s), a written statement of the possible sanctions that may be imposed.

-- The right to submit Witnesses on one’s behalf and, to the extent necessary, to question Witnesses’ statements, whether verbally or in writing.
-(See Explanation of Important Aspects of the Student Conduct Process—Witnesses.)
+6. For the complainant(s) and referred student(s), the right to submit information and witnesses on one’s behalf and, to the extent necessary, to question witnesses’ statements, whether verbally or in writing.

-- The right to a separate hearing when a single incident gives rise to charges against more than one student.
+9. The right to a separate hearing when a single incident gives rise to charges against more than one referred student.

-- The right to have proceedings and documentation kept confidential.
+12. The right to have proceedings and documentation kept private and confidential.
 All hearings, proceedings and case information are considered confidential except to those who have a legitimate educational interest in them, or as permitted or required under FERPA, the Clery Act, or any other legal mandate.